bombasticSlacks/Aspirant/Game/Magic.md

 The process of controlling life itself.
 A character could use necromancy to resurrect the dead, commune with spirits, control the undead, manipulate age and life force.

 ### Spells
 Magic in Aspirant should be open, free flowing, inspired, and created on the spot with the GM assigning a difficulty and requirements to any ritual or spell that a character wants to perform at the moment.
-However, to help to guide players and GM’s a set of guidelines is provided in the [glossary](https://docs.google.com/document/d/1Pjotbn26OeQPVqfVwTOxSper5irKWGEU5Zs8rtsO9zI/edit#heading=h.ihuiugf3g3tn).
+However, to help to guide players and GM’s a set of guidelines is provided in the relevant training.

 ### Combat
 The 4 channelling disciplines can directly be used in combat.
 Illusion and Abjuration in more narrative ways, but transmutation and evocation have more direct rules available.